-A persistent cold that has troubled you for too long may be sinusitis.
-Read on to get more information about this respiratory illness, and what steps you can take to alleviate the agony Sinusitis brings along with it.
+Persistent cold symptoms that have troubled you for too long may actually be sinusitis.
+Read on to get more information about this respiratory illness, and what steps you can take to alleviate the agony sinusitis brings along with it.

-Underneath your face, a set of voids known, as sinuses, flank the nose and generate mucus.
+Underneath your face, a set of voids known as sinuses, flank the nose and are responsible for the generation of mucus.
 Mucus, an essential body fluid, acts as a protective agent and inhibits allergens and pathogens from invading the body.
-It also helps in keeping parts of the body like the mouth, nose, throat, GI tract, and lungs moist.
+It also helps in keeping parts of the body like the mouth, nose, throat, GI tract and lungs moist.
 In a healthy body, the mucus flows easily into the nasal cavity, keeping the airways clear.
-Unfortunately, when the same mucus starts blocking the airways due to inflamed sinuses, it leads to symptoms like headaches, facial pain, and breathing troubles.
+Unfortunately, when the same mucus starts blocking the airways due to inflamed sinuses, it can lead to symptoms like headaches, facial pain, and breathing difficulty.
 An excess of mucus creates an environment that is perfect for bacteria and viruses to thrive.
-There are numerous things that can lead to such a situation including a bout of cold, allergies, or deformities like nasal polyps.
+There are numerous things that can lead to such a situation including a cold virus, allergies or deformities like nasal polyps.

-Even though sinusitis is not taken very seriously by many, its symptoms can pose as a major hindrance to normal daily functioning.
-It also negatively impacts your ability to achieve optimum efficiency.
+Sinusitis symptoms can pose as a major hindrance to normal daily functioning and can negatively impact your ability to achieve optimum efficiency.
 Here are some things you can do to deter a common cold from exploding into full-blown sinusitis:

 Get latest updates from AccessSubscribe to our newsletter